skylight-hq/skylight.digital/pages/toolkits/content_guide/09_writing_for_marketing.md

 If an emoji is in the middle of a sentence, there’s no punctuation, just as there wouldn’t be if the emoji was absent.

-* Meet me for ☕ later?
+Meet me for ☕ later?
+{: .example }

 If you’re using an emoji at the end of a sentence that has punctuation, or between sentences, the emoji comes after the terminal punctuation for each sentence.

-* Don’t forget to celebrate! 🎉
+Don’t forget to celebrate! 🎉
+{: .example }

 ### Engagement